-Little League elbow is an overuse injury affecting the inside part of the overhead athlete‚Äôs elbow.¬† The injury occurs in youth athletes 8 to 13 years old with open growth plates.
-In these youth baseball players, the growth plate is much weaker than the ligaments and muscles surrounding it.
-Once the growth plates fuse, athletes are more likely to injure soft tissues such as the ulnar collateral ligament (UCL).¬† Little League elbow is most common in baseball pitchers but can also occur in any position player, softball players, or tennis players.
+Little League elbow is an overuse injury affecting the inside part of the overhead athlete‚Äôs elbow.¬† The injury occurs in young athletes 8 to 13 years old with open growth plates.¬† The growth plates of young baseball players are much weaker than the ligaments and muscles surrounding them.¬† Once the growth plates fuse, athletes are more likely to injure soft tissues such as the ulnar collateral ligament (UCL).¬† Little League elbow is most common in baseball pitchers but can also occur in any position player, softball player, or tennis player.

 #1: Elbow injuries are more common in those who play year-round

 ¬†#2: Little League elbow is common in both pitchers and catchers

-During a game, catchers and pitchers may perform an almost equal number of throws.¬† Also, catchers often throw from a squat or semi-squat position.¬† Without the ability to generate force from the lower body, this position may place additional stress on the catchers elbow.
-It may be advantageous for catchers to throw from a standing position whenever possible.¬† In any case, parents and coaches should closely monitor catchers and pitchers during the course of a season.¬† Any signs of altered throwing or complaints of pain by the athlete should prompt a medical evaluation.
+During a game, catchers and pitchers may perform an almost equal number of throws.¬† Also, catchers often throw from a squat or semi-squat position.¬† Without the ability to generate force from the lower body, this position may place additional stress on the catcher’s elbow.¬† It may be advantageous for catchers to throw from a standing position whenever possible.¬† In any case, parents and coaches should closely monitor catchers and pitchers during the course of a season.¬† Any signs of altered throwing or complaints of pain by the athlete should prompt a medical evaluation.

 #3: Taller players are more likely to develop Little League elbow

-Taller players are also more likely to throw at greater velocities which subject the elbow to greater stress.¬† Therefore, the stress associated with these developmental factors, along with throwing excessively at increased velocities, may predispose the taller baseball player to elbow injury.
-Parents and coaches should keep a close eye on these taller players and be on the lookout for any early warning signs of arm pain or fatigue.
+Taller players are also more likely to throw at greater velocities which subject the elbow to greater stress.¬† Therefore, the stress associated with these developmental factors, along with throwing excessively at increased velocities, may predispose the taller baseball player to an elbow injury.¬† Parents and coaches should keep a close eye on these taller players and be on the lookout for any early warning signs of arm pain or fatigue.

 #4: ¬†Little League elbow is more common in players working with private coaches

-This is not to say that youth baseball players should not work with private coaches.¬† Private coaches can be instrumental in improving throwing mechanics thus potentially improving performance and reducing injury risk.
-However, working with pitching coaches can contribute to throwing excessively or even year-round.¬† Baseball players should be encouraged to work with coaches to improve their skills and love for the game.¬† However, it is extremely important that these players get ample rest from throwing so they do not jeopardize their long-term playing career.
+This is not to say that youth baseball players should not work with private coaches.¬† Private coaches can be instrumental in improving throwing mechanics.¬† Thus coaches can improve an athlete’s performance and reduce injury risk.¬† However, working with pitching coaches can contribute to throwing excessively or even year-round.¬† Baseball players should be encouraged to work with coaches to improve their skills and love for the game.¬† However, it is extremely important that these players get ample rest from throwing.¬† ¬†You do not want to jeopardize their long-term playing career.

-A recent study in the American Journal of Sports Medicine showed youth baseball players can significantly reduce their risk for elbow injury by engaging in a regular stretching and strengthening program.¬† These exercises should target the trunk and arm musculature to address factors shown to be associated with injury risk.¬† Strengthening the shoulder blade and rotator cuff muscles us often emphasized in overhead athletes.¬† Athletes should be instructed in individualized programs based on their own unique needs.¬† There is no one size fits all program for baseball players.
-Below are a few exercises which are useful for some overhead athletes.
+A recent study in the American Journal of Sports Medicine showed youth baseball players can significantly reduce their risk for elbow injury by engaging in a regular stretching and strengthening program.¬† These exercises should target the trunk and arm musculature to address factors shown to be associated with injury risk.¬† Strengthening the shoulder blade and rotator cuff muscles is often emphasized in overhead athletes.¬† Athletes should be instructed in individualized programs based on their own unique needs.¬† There is no one size fits all program for baseball players.¬†¬† Below are a few exercises that are useful for some overhead athletes.

-Little League elbow is becoming increasingly more common as youth baseball players are throwing more often and at greater velocities.¬† It is more important than ever for parents and coaches to closely monitor all youth baseball players for excessive amounts of throwing and the early signs of arm fatigue.¬† Also, pitchers, catchers, taller players, and those with private coaches may be at an increased risk for injury thus requiring close observation.
+Little League elbow is becoming increasingly more common as youth baseball players are throwing more often and at greater velocities.¬† It is more important than ever for parents and coaches to closely monitor youth baseball players for excessive amounts of throwing and the early signs of arm fatigue.¬† Also, pitchers, catchers, taller players, and those with private coaches may be at an increased risk for injury thus requiring close observation.